KratosMultiphysics/Kratos/docs/pages/Applications/Shape_Optimization_Application/Siemens_NX/Objectives_and_constraints.md

 </p>
 <p align="center">Figure 1: Objectives dialog box</p>

 The objectives interface is illustrated in Figure 1.
 The `Response` drop down box selects the main objective of the optimization.
 Thereafter, the type of the objective needs to be selected from the `Type` drop down box.
 There are mainly two types namely `minimization` and `maximization` representing optimization problems where minimizing of the objective and maximizing of the objective is of use respectively.
 The `maximization` optimization problems are converted to `minimization` problems by multiplying the given objective value by `-1`.
+(More details can be found about the exact implementations in the [objectives](../Technologies/Objectives.html) section.)

-The `Advanced Settings` section includes specific settings required to properly construct the objectives.
+The `Advanced Settings` section includes specific settings required to properly construct the objectives (see [finite difference approach](../General/Sensitivity_Analysis/Finite_difference_or_direct_approach.html) and [adjoint approach](../General/Sensitivity_Analysis/Adjoint_approach.html) for more details)

 ## Constraints interface